aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-provisioning/README.md

    **Important** This simulation is using a simple x509 certificate and not a "chain certificate", in this use case make sure no other Private CA with the same subject name is present in IoT Core.

    The Diagram below describes what you are about to do.
-   * The simulation.py will build a container Image based on the present DOCKERFILE.
+   * The simulation.py will build a container Image based on the present Dockerfile.
    * The simulation will use the provided arguments (endpoint and FleetSize) to create docker containers.
    *  In the background the Signing_service.py will start.
-   *  As the containers start, they will self generate unique Certificate Keys, and request the signing_service.py for a CA signature. **Note:**This is an educational example of how certificates can be signed on a secure and completely isolated network, do not replicate this method without proper understanding of manufacturing with x509 certificates.
+   *  As the containers start, they will self generate unique Certificate Keys, and request the signing_service.py for a CA signature. **Note:** This is an educational example of how certificates can be signed on a secure and completely isolated network, do not replicate this method without proper understanding of manufacturing with x509 certificates.
-   *  With a signed certificate each container will connect to AWS IoT Core and start the JITP flow, they will then successfully connect and publish messages.
+   *  With a signed certificate each container will connect to AWS IoT Core and start the JITP flow, they will then successfully connect and publish messages, on the AnyCompany/serialNumber/telemetry

 ![deep-dive-jitp.drawio](/assets/deep-dive-jitp.drawio.png)

-   Simply start the simulation with ENDPOINT and desire Fleet size.
+   Simply start the simulation with ENDPOINT and desire Fleet size (Max 20 device change at your own risk!).

    ```
    Python3 simulation.py -e <YOUR-IOT-CORE-ATS_ENDPOINT> -n <NUMBER-OF-DEVICES>